Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

-\begin{remark} \textbf{Learning without knowing $M$: }It is possible to consider $M$ as a decision variable, and determine the largest Lipschitz constant for which a Lyapunov function can be found given a particular set of data.
-More specifically, constraint~\eqref{eqn:opt_cond_decr_socp} is recast to a positive semi-definite constraint by
+\begin{rem} \textbf{Learning without knowing $M$: }It is possible to consider $M$ as a decision variable, and determine the largest Lipschitz constant for which an LF can be found given a particular set of data.
+More specifically, constraint~\eqref{eq:socp-lyapunov} is recast to a positive semi-definite constraint by

 where $\mathcal{S}^+$ denotes the set of positive semi-definite matrices.
-However, once this formulation is used, the resulting optimization problem becomes a semidefinite programming (SDP) and the data refinement technique proposed at the beginning of this Section~\ref{sect:comp_imprv} cannot be applied.
-Even though the particular sparsity structure in~\eqref{eqn:opt_cond_decr_sdp} can be exploited to improve the computational efficiency, the computational cost of this optimization still drastically increase in comparison with the SOCP problem~\eqref{eqn:Lya_opt}. \end{remark}
+However, once this formulation is used, the resulting optimization problem becomes an SDP and the data refinement technique proposed at the beginning of this Section~\ref{sect:comp_imprv} cannot be applied.
+Even though the particular sparsity structure in~\eqref{robust-lyapunov_sdp} can be exploited to improve the computational efficiency, the computational cost of this optimization still drastically increase in comparison with the SOCP problem~\ref{pb:socp}. \end{rem}